President Trump Accuses Fired FBI Director James Comey Of Lying Under Oath

 "It was an excuse by the Democrats who lost an election," Trump said, repeating a claim he has made when asked about the multiple investigations into Russian meddling in the election and possible collusion with his campaign.

-Trump also continued to play coy regarding the possibility of there being taped recordings of his exchanges with Comey, telling reporters that, "I'll tell you sometime maybe in the very near future."
+Trump also continued to play coy regarding the possibility of there being taped recordings of his exchanges with Comey, telling reporters, "I'll tell you sometime maybe in the very near future."

 The president was also asked if he would abide by Article 5 of NATO considering the threat Eastern European nations still sense from Russia.

-Article 5 is the most significant portion of the agreement that binds member nations to defend militarily all members, and a portion that Trump noticeably did not address during his recent trip with NATO allies in Sicily.
+Article 5 is the most significant portion of the agreement that binds member nations to defend militarily defend each other, a provision that Trump noticeably did not address during his recent trip with NATO allies in Sicily.

 "I'm committing the United States and have committed, but I'm committing the United States to Article 5," Trump said.

-The press conference, however, quickly veered back to Comey's testimony and the White House's refusal to say whether or not there are tapes of his exchanges with the former FBI director.
+The news conference, however, quickly veered back to Comey's testimony and the White House's refusal to say whether there are tapes of his exchanges with the former FBI director.

 When reporters continued to press the president on whether there were tapes, and if and when the White House would release them, he responded: "I'm not hinting about anything, I'll tell you in a very short period of time."

-Trump said many of the claims made by Comey "just weren't true" but he refrained from calling the former FBI director a liar outright.
+Trump said many of the claims made by Comey "just weren't true," but he refrained from calling the former FBI director a liar outright.

 "So he's a liar?" a reporter asked him.